3rd Marine Littoral Regiment: 2000s

-The 3rd Marines has deployed to both Iraq and Afghanistan as part of the Global War on Terror.
-One of their officers, Stephen J. Boada, was awarded the Silver Star for actions there.
+After the September 11 terrorist attacks, the 3rd Marines deployed to both Iraq and Afghanistan.
+One of its officers, Stephen J. Boada, was awarded the Silver Star for actions there.
 He became the first Marine in the regiment and from Hawaii to be awarded one of the major awards for valor since the Vietnam War.
 An NCO from 1st Battalion, 3rd Marines, Cpl Kristopher Kane, was later awarded a Silver Star for actions during the Second Battle of Fallujah.

 The Regiment deployed to Afghanistan in late 2008 as Special Purpose Marine Air Ground Task Force - Afghanistan (SPMAGTF-A).
 They became Regimental Combat Team 3 during Operation Khanjar in Helmand Province.
 They returned to Helmand from late 2009 through May 2010, when it participated in Operation Moshtarak.

 2020s

 The Commandant announced a new program to forward deploy small maneuvering units called Marine Littoral Regiments to the South Pacific to counter China's aggressive policies in the region.
 The 3rd Regiment will be first to take part in the program.
 The Coast Guard could also be a potential partner in this program.
 On the 3 March 2022 the unit transitioned from 3rd Marine Regiment to 3rd Marine Littoral Regiment.
 This transition signaled a shift in the Marine Corps doctrine in the Pacific.
+In November 2024, the 3rd MLR received the NMESIS system for coastal defense, and was deployed with the new system to the Luzon Strait during exercise Balikatan 2025.